-Circuit Breakers: The circuit breaker protects the Generator
+3. Circuit Breakers: The circuit breaker protects the Generator from overloading.

-from overloading.
 The rating of the breaker and the load it protects are marked near the breaker.
 Should any of the Circuit Breakers trip, the Generator will stop the electricity output.
 If this happens, unplug all loads from the Generator.
 Then, turn the tripped Circuit Breaker to ON and re-attach loads gradually.
-Notice: For push type Circuit Breaker, allow a few minutes for cool-down before resetting.
+Note: For push-button type Circuit Breakers, allow a few minutes for cool-down before resettting.